Congo: Spencer Conway’s African Motorcycle Diaries

 After a tough couple of hours riding, where I had to maintain exhausting concentration, I finally emerged from the jungle and reached the junction that freed me from this punishing path, as it miraculously turned into the asphalt road leading to Kinshasa.
 I felt euphoric.

-I asked directions to the centre of the city but was met with a blank expression, as though I was mad.
-No wonder, as I subsequently found out, it was going to take me two more grueling, boiling, traffic jammed hours to get into the centre and she had probably never ventured that far in her life.
+I asked for directions to the center of the city but was met with a blank expression, as though I was mad.
+No wonder, as I subsequently found out, it was going to take me two more grueling, boiling, traffic-jammed hours to get into the center and she had probably never ventured that far in her life.

 Kinshasa has an estimated twelve million people and is incredibly poor.
 The majority of people survive by selling what they can on the streets, like small two hundred gram plastic bags of water.

 The whole city is covered layers deep in these bags (the inventor of plastic has a lot to answer for).
 Others mill around holding twenty pairs of sunglasses in each hand in some octopus imitating act, while others carry an exceptional number of baguettes on their heads and are armed with a knife and a tub of margarine.

 Jostling for space are the food sellers: chicken in peanut sauce, fish wrapped in palm leaves and caterpillars and crocodile meat (the oysters and caviar of Kinshasa’s culinary scene), or chikwange- the leaf-wrapped blocks of fermenting cassava paste that to the uninitiated resembles warm carpet glue.